Pua Magasiva's abuse: White Ribbon campaigner says 'we need to stop hiding the truth'

 • Former Shortland Street star Pua Magasiva found dead in Wellington

-In a letter to the court after her husband's death Sadler said she kept quiet to protect Magasiva's career.
+In a letter to the court after her husband's death Lizz Magasiva said she kept quiet to protect his career.

 She told the court about the regular attacks she suffered at the hands of the late actor who became her husband last April, after they met via the social media networking site Instagram.

-White has been involved in the court process and said it had been frustrating to listen to people laud praise over Magasiva who were unaware of his violence convictions.
+White has been involved in the court process and said it had been frustrating to listen to people laud praise over the actor who were unaware of his violence convictions.

 He said suppression did nothing to protect the victims.